maxrahder/myapp/README.md

         items: [{
             xtype: 'froalaeditor',
             bind: {
-                value: '{foo}' // value is also the default bind property }
+                value: '{html}' // value is also the default bind property }
         }]
     });